 Cold sore stages

-Cold sores happen in stages and understanding what these are can help you.
+Cold sores, sometimes called fever blisters, happen in stages and understanding what these are can help you.

 So, let’s look at the stages of a cold sore.